Cairbre Drom Cliabh: History

 The túath takes its name from the semi-legendary king Cairbre mac Néill, third son of Niall of the Nine Hostages.
-Cairbre is described as an enemy of St. Patrick.
+Cairbre is described as an enemy of Saint Patrick.
 Tírechán's seventh century Life of Patrick states that Cairbre was cursed by the saint, at the hill of Tara, that none of his descendants would be High King.
 He is most closely associated with Tailtu and Granard in the early accounts.

 Cairbre was excluded from most later lists of High Kings but remains in the earliest, the Baile Chuinn Chétchathaig.
 Chiefs of Cenél Cairpre included O'Mulclohy (the Ó Maolchloiche) a name later translated to Stone.
 Cairbre's descendants at an early date controlled a larger Cairpre Mor grouping which stretched from Sligo to Westmeath, taking in Leitrim and parts of Fermanagh (such as Tuatha Ratha or Magheraboy) and Longford (North Tethbae).
 It was split in two by the expansion of the Kingdom of Breifne under the Uí Briúin.
 The southern group known as the Cairpre Gabra settled in the barony of Granard in County Longford.
 Another branch known as the "Uí Cairpri Laigen" which settled in barony of Carbury in County Kildare was probably a later off-shoot of this group.
 Cairbre supplied only one High King of Ireland, his grandson, Túathal Máelgarb Dunadhach.

 In 561 AD the Battle of Cúl Dreimhne (also called the Battle of the Book) was fought at Cooladrumman, a townland near Drumcliff in this territory.

 This territory, under the shadow of Benbulbin (from the Binn Ghulbain), is where Conall Gulbain set out to conquer Tír Chonaill, modern Donegal.
 Cairbre Drom Cliabh remained closely associated politically with the Cenel Conaill but pressure from the Kingdom of Breifne continued and various kings were imposed by them:

 It may have covered a larger area before the twelfth century when conquered by Tigernán Ua Ruairc of Breifne.
 It was then taken over by Brian Luighnech Ua Conchobhair of the O'Conchobar dynasty sept called the Clann Aindrias or Ó Conchobhair Sligigh in the period of instability following the Norman conquest of Ireland.
 He was killed in 1181 at Magh-Diughbha in Crich Coirpre with his brother Maghnus by the Cenel Conaill.

 In 1051 AD Cathal, son of Tighearnain, lord of Breifne, went upon a predatory excursion into Eabha, and demolished Dun-Feich, where fifty persons were slain, and whence seven hundred cows were carried off.

 In 575 AD the monastery of Drumcliff was founded by Saint Colmcille.